l3onh4rd/deno-webdev-notes-microservice/README.md

 Check the latest changelog entry about the last deno update as well.
 To access the database locally you have to setup environment variables.
 Please contact me to get them.
 If you perform requests locally always keep in mind that you perform requests to the production database.
+To cache all dependencies (similar to npm/yarn install) run the loadDep task or check the related [chapter](#dependency-management).
 Use the deno task commands to start the application described in the next step.

 ## Deno task commands